Ruth Johnson Colvin: Later years

 Colvin remained active in ProLiteracy Worldwide as a volunteer tutor in the United States and abroad.
-She started another literacy program in Madagascar and Papua, New Guinea and has initiated another in Tok Pisin.
-She also taught in developing countries such as Madagascar, Papua, New Guinea, Zambia, Guatemala, Pakistan, Somalia and China.
+She started literacy programs in Madagascar, Papua New Guinea, and Tok Pisin.
+She also taught in developing countries such as Madagascar, Papua New Guinea, Zambia, Guatemala, Pakistan, Somalia and China.

 In China, Colvin trained teachers to incorporate conversational English in their classes.
-In Papua, New Guinea, she initiated a literacy program and trained teachers and wrote literacy training books in Tok Pisin.
+In Papua New Guinea, she initiated a literacy program, trained teachers, and wrote literacy training books in Tok Pisin.
 She taught ten Cambodian women to teach another 103 village women who had no formal schooling.
-She also trained teachers in Madagascar to teach locals English and was invited to return to the area to start a literacy program in Malagasy.
+She also trained teachers in Madagascar to teach locals English.
+She was invited to return to the area to start a literacy program in Malagasy.

 She was a life member of ProLiteracy's board of directors.

-In 2018, she was chosen as commencement speaker at Le Moyne College.
+In 2018, Colvin was chosen as commencement speaker at Le Moyne College.

 Personal life and death

 Colvin lived in Syracuse, New York.

 Her husband, Robert, died in 2014.

-Colvin turned 100 in December 2016, and died at her home on August 18, 2024, at the age of 107.
+She turned 100 in December 2016, and died at her home on August 18, 2024, at the age of 107.

 Recognition and awards

-Ruth Johnson Colvin had over 40 years of literacy experience and published nine books.
-She received 29 awards and honors for her efforts as well as "hundreds of people stories" from the 60 countries she either worked in or visited.
-She received nine honorary doctorates of humane letter degrees including one in May 1983, from her alma mater, Syracuse University.
+Colvin had over 40 years of literacy experience and published nine books.
+She received 29 awards and honors for her efforts, as well as "hundreds of people stories" from the 60 countries she either worked in or visited.
+She received nine honorary doctorates of humane letter degrees, including one in May 1983, from her alma mater, Syracuse University.

 In 1987, she received the President's Volunteer Action Award from President Ronald Reagan, the highest award given to a volunteer.

-She was the recipient of numerous awards in addition to the Presidential Medal of Freedom in 2006 including the Women's Day National Award, the International Center Goodwill Ambassador Award, the Rotarian International Harris Fellow, the NE Synod Presbyterian Ecumenical Award, the President's Volunteers Action Award, and the LVA President's Special Service Award.
+She was the recipient of numerous awards in addition to the Presidential Medal of Freedom in 2006, including the Women's Day National Award, the International Center Goodwill Ambassador Award, the Rotarian International Harris Fellow, the NE Synod Presbyterian Ecumenical Award, the President's Volunteers Action Award, and the LVA President's Special Service Award.
 In 1993, she was inducted into the National Women's Hall of Fame.

 Colvin was inducted into sorority Kappa Delta's Hall of Honor, the highest honor the society bestows on its members.

-On May 20, 2018, Colvin gave the Commencement Address at Le Moyne College in Syracuse, New York, and was awarded an honorary doctorate.
+On May 20, 2018, Colvin gave the commencement address at Le Moyne College in Syracuse, New York, and was awarded an honorary doctorate.
 She may be the oldest individual ever to have addressed a graduation ceremony in the United States.